wellplayed/hxi/README.md

 ##Qualifier Registration
  - Link: http://battlefy.com/wellplayed/hyperx-invitational-by-wellplayed-productions/53ebb03c22b860690a45cabe/info
- - Players must be able to stream
+ - Players must be able to stream by the start of the Main tournament (8/23)
  - All players will provide 4 classes

 ###Qualifier Match Format